Paul Gallagher (bishop)

-Sir Paul Richard Gallagher (born 23 January 1954) is a British prelate of the Catholic Church who has been Secretary for Relations with States within the Holy See's Secretariat of State since November 2014.
-He has worked in the diplomatic service of the Holy See since 1984 and has held the rank of archbishop and apostolic nuncio since 2004, serving as nuncio in Burundi, Guatemala, and Australia.
+Paul Richard Gallagher (born 23 January 1954) is a British prelate of the Catholic Church who has been Secretary for Relations with States within the Holy See's Secretariat of State since November 2014.
+He has worked in the diplomatic service of the Holy See since 1984 and has held the rank of archbishop and apostolic nuncio since 2004, serving as nuncio (papal ambassador) in Burundi, Guatemala, and Australia.

 Life and career

 Early life

 Gallagher was born in Liverpool, England, and was educated at St Francis Xavier’s College in Woolton.
-Hewas ordained by Archbishop Derek Worlock on 31 July 1977 for the Archdiocese of Liverpool.
+He was ordained by Archbishop Derek Worlock on 31 July 1977 for the Archdiocese of Liverpool.
 He served in Fazakerley before taking courses at the Pontifical Ecclesiastical Academy.
 He later earned a doctorate in canon law from the Pontifical Gregorian University, becoming a member of the Holy See's diplomatic service on 1 May 1984.

 Episcopate

 He held posts in Tanzania, Uruguay, the Philippines, and the Vatican Secretariat of State.
 He was appointed Counselor, First Class, on 1 May 1997, when working at the nunciature in Burundi.
 He worked in its Second Section, from 1995 to 2000 at the same time as the present Cardinal Secretary of State, Pietro Parolin.

 On 18 August 2000, Pope John Paul II named him Special Envoy as Permanent Observer to the Council of Europe in Strasbourg.

 John Paul appointed him Apostolic Nuncio to Burundi on 22 January 2004.
 His residence in that country was bombed in 2008.

 He was appointed nuncio to Guatemala on 19 February 2009.

 Ruth Gledhill, the then religious affairs correspondent of The Times, mentioned him as a possible candidate for the position of Archbishop of Westminster in succession to Cardinal Cormac Murphy-O'Connor.
 However, the successor, announced on 3 April 2009, was Archbishop Vincent Nichols.

 On 11 December 2012, he was appointed papal nuncio to Australia, a post he held until being made Secretary for Relations with States on 8 November 2014 by Pope Francis.

 In 2015, a comprehensive agreement was signed by the Holy See and Palestine which may serve the twofold goal of stimulating peace in the Middle East and providing a model for similar treaties.
 The text of the treaty was agreed upon on 13 May, and the document was signed on 26 June in the Apostolic Palace by Gallagher and Riad al-Malki, the minister of foreign affairs of Palestine.
 Gallagher voiced hope "that the present agreement may in some way be a stimulus to bringing a definitive end to the long-standing Israeli-Palestinian conflict, which continues to cause suffering for both parties.
 I also hope that the much desired two-state solution may become a reality as soon as possible."

 In July 2015, Gallagher said in an interview that the Joint Comprehensive Plan of Action (the 2015 Iran nuclear deal) was viewed "in a positive light" by the Holy See because it believed that controversies and difficulties must always be resolved through dialogue and negotiation.